saezlab/pypath/README.rst

 Sometimes the names and values of the query parameters are not intuitive, even though in many cases the server accepts multiple alternatives.
 To see the possible parameters with all possible values you can use the ``queries`` query type.
-The server checks the paremeter names and values exactly against these rules and if any of them don't match you will get an error message instead of reply.
+The server checks the parameter names and values exactly against these rules and if any of them don't match you will get an error message instead of reply.
 To see the parameters for the ``interactions`` query: